git/git.github.io/rev_news/drafts/edition-115.md

   `git COMMAND OPTIONS... | tee FILE...`

-  And it's not a good idea to use a pipe after a Git command because pipes discard the exit code of the command before them, so the exit code of the whole line is only the exit code of the command after the pipe, here `tee`.
+  However, it's not a good idea to use a pipe after a Git command because pipes discard the exit code of the command before them, so the standard (Unix) shell behaviour is that the exit code of the whole sequence is simply the exit code of the last command of a pipe sequence, here `tee`.
 In Git tests though, we wouldn't want a test to pass if the Git command fails when it should succeed.
+  \[For shell intimates: there are ways to override this default behaviour, such as the option pipefail for shells that support it, or _named pipes_ in other cases.
+  In summary, the root problem can be understood as a portability one.\]

   As there was no reason to hide the exit code of the Git commands in the tests that used `tee`, Junio's patch basically just replaced